-But life happens and even though I have been fortunate to dive and travel a lot, for one reason or another Truk was an elusive destinations.
+But life happens and even though I have been fortunate to dive and travel a lot, for one reason or another Truk was an elusive destination.

 Then in 2018, I felt that it had to be done.
 I just could not wait anymore.
 I had to go diving in Truk.

 There are two main ways to go diving in Truk Lagoon, Liveaboard or Resort.

 I chose liveaboard because just like the Red Sea, I like when the boat is next to the wreck.
 I’m not a big fan of long boat transfers, especially when it’s hot outside.

 Having said that, doing Truk Resort based has its advantages, but to me, the Liveaboards are a better option.
 I’m a liveaboard kind of guy.

-The Liveaboard moored on anchor points in front of the wreck, sitting with stern over stern, so when you jump in, you are literary just over the wreck.
+The Liveaboard moored on anchor points in front of the wreck, sitting with stern over the stern, so when you jump in, you are literary just over the wreck.
 Most of the time you can see the wreck straight away.
 All you have to do is deflate your BC and sink down under the surface.
 It’s simple, it’s easy and it’s just the way I like it.
 Odyssey also has a lift to help you in and out if the water if you need to, very nice!

 When you sit and look out over the tropical paradise that is Truk Lagoon, it’s very hard to even imagine that one day 75 years ago, it was the eye of the storm we call the Pacific theatre of world war II.
 Truk is a Pacific paradise island and it’s easy to look around and feel like you’re in an advert.
 As everybody comes here for the wrecks you never hear anyone mention it, but it is actually really lovely above the surface.
 If it’s not pointed out to you it’s very hard to see the traces of the Japanese bases hidden among the shorelines and under the foliage.